TypeDB Studio

 Table view is well suited for visualising the answers of match and fetch queries in a tabular format, where each row represents an answer, and each column represents a variable.

-Raw output allows you to see the raw HTTP response from TypeDB.
+Raw output allows you to see the raw HTTP response from TypeDB and is useful for debugging.

 Schema pane